 - PT 642: Physical Therapy for the Older Adult, Course Director

-- PT 646: Foundational Neurological Practice I and II, Course Director
+- PT 646: Foundational Neurological Practice I, Course Director

 - PT 632: Structure and Function of the Human Body, Course Instructor